-Heike M. Grimm holds the Aletta Haniel Professorship for Public Policy and Entrepreneurship at the University of Erfurt and serves as Vice President for International Affairs at the University of Erfurt, since 2014.
+Heike M. Grimm holds the Aletta Haniel Professorship for Public Policy and Entrepreneurship at the University of Erfurt and served as Vice President for International Affairs at the University of Erfurt, from 2014 until 2020.
 Currently, she is the Deputy Director of the Brandt School while having served as the Director of the Policy from 2006 until 2008 and from 2015 until 2019.
 Prior, she was Professor in Policy Analysis and Public Management with the Faculty of Economics, Management and Accountancy of the University of Malta.
 From 2002 until 2008, she held the Research Lectureship for Public funded by the Stifterverband für die Deutsche Wissenschaft.

 She worked as Research Fellow at the Max Planck Institute of Economics in Jena joining the Entrepreneurship, Growth and Public Policy Group lead by Professor David B. Audretsch, from 2004 until 2008.
 She was senior researcher at the Johns Hopkins University and the German American Centre for Visiting Scholars in Washington, D.C., visiting lecturer at the Higher School of Economics of the State University in Moscow, and visiting professor at the School of Public and Environmental Affairs of Indiana University in Bloomington.